StatisticalRethinkingJulia/StatisticalRethinkingDHMC.jl/README.md

 # needed, it must be loaded before StatisticalRethinking:

 @quickactivate "StatisticalRethinkingDHMC"
+using LogDensityProblems, DynamicHMC
-using StanSample
+using Parameters, TransformVariables
-using StanOptimize              # If quap() is used. using StatisticalRethinking
+using StatisticalRethinking

 # To access e.g. the Howell1.csv data file: